glotzerlab/signac-dashboard/doc/quickstart.rst

 Start a Dashboard
 -----------------

 The code below will open a dashboard for an newly-initialized (empty) project, with no jobs and one module loaded.
+Write the file `dashboard.py` with these contents:

 .. code-block:: python